JesseDWhite/no-more-cover-letter/README.md

   ## 7/16/2021
   * 8:00 - 9:00: research on text anylizers to evaluate job postings for key words.
 Currently looking into Microsoft Azure.
+  * 9:45 - : writing project overview and inspiration on a word doc to import later into README.
 </details>

 # Getting Started with Create React App
 <details>
   <summary>Click To Find Out More Info</summary>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).